julia-users-berlin/julia-users-berlin.github.io/index.md

 Find us on [**Zulip**](https://julialang.zulipchat.com/#narrow/stream/249782-berlinusergroup) (preferred) or [**Slack**](https://slackinvite.julialang.org/) (join the channel `#berlinusergroup`).

 Contribute to this site [on GitHub.](https://github.com/julia-users-berlin/julia-users-berlin.github.io).

-You may also find Julia users at the Data Science Co-Learning meeting of [OpenTechSchool](https://www.meetup.com/de-DE/opentechschool-berlin/events/rrpsdqyxpbmc/).

 ## Past meetings